manisha-jaiswal/Age-and-gender-prediction-python-project/README.md

 # Gender-and-Age-Detection

 <h2><b>Objective :</b></h2>
-<p>To build a gender and age detector that can approximately guess the gender and age of the person (face) in a picture or through webcam.</p>
+<p>To build a gender and age detector that can approximately guess the gender and age of the person (face) in a picture or through webcam and through Youtube url.</p>

 <b><h2>About the Project :</h2></b>
 <p>In this Python Project, I had used Deep Learning to accurately identify the gender and age of a person.The predicted gender may be one of ‘Male’ and ‘Female’, and the predicted age may be one of the following ranges- (0 – 2), (4 – 6), (8 – 12), (15 – 20), (25 – 32), (38 – 43), (48 – 53), (60 – 100) (8 nodes in the final softmax layer).
 It is very difficult to accurately guess an exact age  because of factors like makeup, lighting, obstructions, and facial expressions.
 And so, I made this a classification problem instead of making it one of regression.</p>